 8 Wing Trenton

-The heart of Canada’s air mobility forces, from delivering supplies to the high Arctic (CFS Alert) to airlifting troops and equipment worldwide.
-It is also responsible for search and rescue in central Canada and home to the Skyhawks Parachute Team with the Canadian Forces Land Advanced Warfare Centre.
+The heart of Canada’s air mobility forces and the major transport base in Canada, from delivering supplies to the high Arctic (CFS Alert) to airlifting troops and equipment worldwide.
+8 Wing Trenton is also responsible for search and rescue in central Canada and maintains a detachment at the former RCAF Station Mountainview for use as a storage facility and by various lodger units.

 * 412 Transport Squadron (based at CFSU (Ottawa) at the Ottawa – Uplands Airport)